 If you are currently taking Saxenda and would like to try Wegovy, the first step is to make an appointment with your GP.
 Your GP can discuss the pros and cons of each treatment option and discuss which one is best for you.
 If you do decide to switch medications, it’s important to do so safely.

-If you are switching from Saxenda to Wegovy you can take your first Wegovy injection the day after your last injection of Saxenda.
-If you are switching from Wegovy to Saxenda you should wait a week after your last Wegovy injection before starting Saxenda.
+If you are switching from Saxenda to Wegovy you can take your first Wegovy injection at least 24 hours after your last injection of Saxenda.
+If you are switching from Wegovy to Saxenda you should wait at least 2 months after your last Wegovy injection before starting Saxenda.
 Always follow the instructions given by your GP or healthcare provider carefully when taking any medication.